paulocerez/2docs/README.md

 ### API

-Check out the API reference here to call the respective endpoints for workflow generation and retrieve the code
+Check out the API reference here to call the respective endpoints for workflow generation and retrieve the code.

 ### Local usage